devtron-labs/charts/charts/devtron-backups/README.md

 ## Configuration

 The backup configurations are defined in the YAML file, which specifies settings such as schedule, storage options, and encryption.
-If you have the **Gitops Module enabled** in Devtron then it advised to set `argocd_backup.enabled=true` to ensure that Argocd Backup is also available.
+If you have the **Gitops Module enabled** in Devtron then it is advised to set `argocd_backup.enabled=true` to ensure that Argocd Backup is also available.

 # Global Settings
 | Parameter | Description | Default |